HaakenJ/AdoptAPlant/issues.md

     as a stable version on the npm documentation.
         - This version of Mongoose does not contain the insertOne() function.
 We must use .insert() instead.
+    - Fixed
+* Getting mongodb error: Mod on _id not allowed.
+    - This is most likely resulting from a route that is updating something in the db and is being told to update the _id value as well.
+Might also be from a unique value being updated.

 # Front-end